aria-mdr/g2i-rest-api/readme.md

 The REST API to the example app is described below.

-## Fuzzy search for term either as an acronym or an acronym's meaning with optional pagination
+## Fuzzy search for a term either as an acronym or an acronym's meaning with optional pagination

 ### Request